Sign up to receive exclusive monthly wealthtech insights and interviews from our Chief Growth Officer, Jack Sharry. SIGN UP NOW

 When your firm manages a household, one of the hardest tasks is to make sure that all opportunities for tax efficiency have been found.
 There are often many different variables, and traditional technologies can only handle one account at a time.

-LifeYield’s proprietary engine makes it possible to look at all the assets within the household and identify which lots are the most tax-efficient for a withdrawal and how the portfolio should be rebalanced (if necessary).
+SEI LifeYield’s proprietary engine makes it possible to look at all the assets within the household and identify which lots are the most tax-efficient for a withdrawal and how the portfolio should be rebalanced, if necessary.
 One API covers multiple aspects of the tax efficiency challenge.

 Tax Harvesting

 The tax harvesting opportunities can go in either direction – losses and gains – depending on the client’s situation.
 In most circumstances, losses are harvested to help offset client gains for tax purposes.
-LifeYield makes it possible for your firm’s advisors to scan all accounts within the household (taxable and non-taxable), looking for optimal harvesting opportunities.
-While this is happening, LifeYield also helps to avoid wash sales.
+SEI LifeYield makes it possible for your firm’s advisors to scan all accounts within the household (taxable and non-taxable), looking for optimal harvesting opportunities.
+SEI LifeYield also helps to avoid wash sales using this technology.

 Working Across the Unified Managed Household